This post may contain affiliate links. Read our disclosure policy here.

 (I apologize here for the lack of pictures of the next part, straining the liquid has to be done quickly and it can be rather messy….I didn’t get pics this time!)

-Next you will place a Mesh Strainer like the one pictured above over a large bowl.
+Next, you will place a fine Mesh Strainer like the one pictured above over a large bowl.
 You will need to have your jars and containers ready to go.
-I’ve tried placing the tallow directly into the jars with a funnel and cheesecloth but that made a huge mess, the mesh strainer is the way to go.
+I’ve tried placing the melted tallow directly into the jars with a funnel and cheesecloth or paper towel but that made a huge mess, the mesh strainer is the way to go.

 Very carefully pour the liquid into the bowl while straining it through the strainer.
-Once you’ve emptied the slow cooker, move the strainer out of the way and quickly ladel the liquid into your jars or containers.
+Once you’ve emptied the crock pot, move the strainer out of the way and quickly ladle the liquid into your jars or containers.
 I use jelly size mason jars with plastic lids as my freezer containers.
-It’s great for holding the hot liquid and a good size to get out when you need a jar…not too big.
+It’s a great way to hold the hot liquid and a good size to get out when you need a jar…not too big.

 Isn’t the final product beautiful?

 You can also use tallow for soap or candle making but I haven’t tried either of those options yet since we love it as a cooking/baking product so much.
-However you decide to use your tallow I’m sure your family will enjoy it just as much as ours does!
+However you decide to use your tallow I’m sure your family will enjoy it just as much as ours!